 Ranked as the #1 Plantation in the Charleston area by USA Today, the Boone Hall Plantation and Gardens are stunning.
 They make for a great place for family travel photos and a history lesson.
 Another good option for those who are traveling with kids under the age of six, as they get into the gardens for free with a paying adult.
 You can explore the home, learn about Black history at the America Exhibit, walk through the slave quarters, and see beautiful flowers and butterflies in the gardens and butterfly pavilion.
 This site is one of the most popular Charleston SC attractions!

 Middleton Place Plantation

 Arguably the most stunning of all plantations and gardens around Charleston, South Carolina, the Middleton Place Plantation is something that you have to see in person!
-You will step back into as you enter the House Museum, find tranquility in the gardens, and see history come alive in the Eliza House and Stableyards.
-The land around the house are absolutely breath taking.
+You will step back in as you enter the House Museum, find tranquility in the gardens, and see history come alive in the Eliza House and Stableyards.
+The land around the house is absolutely breathtaking.
 Right next to the water, they feature unique landscaping and tiered areas.
 There is also a restaurant and an inn on the grounds.

 Bike Ravenel Bridge

 The J.R.
 Ravenel Bridge is the bridge that connects Mount Pleasant to Charleston.
 Perfect for families who love to bike, there are biking/walking paths along the sides of the bridge where you can bike over the Cooper River.
 If you want to spend a bit more time around the bridge, there is a pier and waterfront park beneath the bridge that has a playground and military memorial.
 This is one of the best free things to do in Charleston!